STEAM-C3T/teacher-toolkit/modules/02-html-foundations/unit-2.2-lesson-plan.md

----
-module: 02
-unit: 2.2
+# Module 2: HTML Foundations

-unit_title: Structuring for Access — Semantics, Forms, Tables
+## Unit 2.2 – Structuring for Access — Semantics, Forms, Tables
-author: STEAM-C3T
-updated: 2025-11-12
----

 ## Outcomes
 - Build a labelled form; present a small dataset in a table.